Michelle3334/battleships/README.md

 ### Code Institutes mock terminal
 * Code Institute provided a mock terminal for use for the project.
+### Google Sheets
+* Google Sheets was used to store the player names.
+The link to the sheet can be found <a href="https://docs.google.com/spreadsheets/d/1OPAWWCRL8g2KF1MZQvM3CO5YMLDQ9V1aOPwTJgWPhGc/edit#gid=0" target="_blank" rel="noopener">here</a>.
+(Note: Right click on link to open a new tab).

 [Back to Table of Contents](https://github.com/Michelle3334/battleships#table-of-contents)